Topazoo/Spotify_Music_Import/README.md

 ## TODO List:
 ### API Access
-- Use the collected Track ID's to add songs to users's Spotify *
+- Send track IDs to API in bulk instead of one by one
 - Perform a more robust title and artist verification on collected songs
 - Add an asynchronous timer to refresh API access after initial token exchange